Lucy Robinson (Neighbours): 1985–1989

-Lucy's mum Anne died in 1973 giving birth to her and she was raised by Jim and her beloved grandmother, Helen.
-Lucy grows up to be a mischievous, yet intelligent little girl, who has great fun with her brothers, loved her grandmother and father, and enjoy plays with her dog Basil.
+Lucy's mother Anne died giving birth to her and she was raised by her father Jim and her beloved grandmother, Helen.
+Lucy grows up to be a mischievous, yet intelligent little girl, who has great fun with her brothers, loves her grandmother and father, and enjoy plays with her dog Basil.
 Lucy is the flower-girl at her older brother Paul's wedding to Terry Inglis (Maxine Klibingaitis).
-In late 1986, Lucy falls down a drain and is trapped for many days.
-She was eventually found, but is left temporarily blinded by the incident.
+Lucy falls down a drain and is trapped for many days.
+She is eventually found, but is left temporarily blinded by the incident.
 Lucy's good friend Bradley Townsend (Bradley Kilpatrick) leaves to go to Europe with his mother Andrea (Gina Gaigalas) and her new partner, Jack Lassiter (Alan Hopgood) and Lucy promises to visit him.
-During a trip to the beach, Basil falls into the water and drowns when the tide took him, Lucy devastated by the incident, but Scott's (Jason Donovan) friend Mike Young (Guy Pearce), who had failed to save Basil, tries to cheer her up by getting her a new puppy, Bouncer, whom Lucy comes to adore.
+During a trip to the beach, Basil falls into the water and drowns.
+Lucy is devastated by the incident, but her brother Scott's (Jason Donovan) friend Mike Young (Guy Pearce), who had failed to save Basil, tries to cheer her up by getting her a new puppy, Bouncer, whom Lucy comes to adore.

-In 1987, Lucy leaves to visit Bradley for several months.
+Lucy leaves to visit Bradley for several months.
 Upon her return, Lucy's (now Close) mood and attitude noticeably change, which annoys her family and friends.
 Lucy then organises a dinner party but none of her guests arrive.
 Realising her attitude has alienated her friends, Lucy changes her ways and soon fits in.
-She attends both of her brother's weddings.
+She attends both of her brothers' weddings.
 However, Lucy's behaviour becomes strange when she lets Bouncer off his leash while walking him, and is later dropped from the netball team, and generally become forgetful and clumsy.
 Nobody can figure out what is going until Scott tries to wake Lucy from a nap but is unable to.
 Lucy is rushed to hospital, where it is discovered she has a large brain tumour.
 The Robinsons are worried but remain hopeful and the surgery is a success.
 During her stay in hospital, Lucy meets Rick Hansen (Dominic McDonald), a fellow patient around her age and they become friends after a difficult start.
 When Lucy finds the nurses stripping Rick's bed, she assumes he has died and is left devastated but Rick reappears and tells her he is being discharged and invites her to join him in the country over the holidays, which she accepts.